japila-books/spark-sql-internals/docs/SQLConf.md

 ====
 `SQLConf` is an internal part of Spark SQL and is not supposed to be used directly.

-Spark SQL configuration is available through <<spark-sql-RuntimeConfig.adoc#, RuntimeConfig>> (the user-facing configuration management interface) that you can access using link:SparkSession.md#conf[SparkSession].
+Spark SQL configuration is available through <<spark-sql-RuntimeConfig.md#, RuntimeConfig>> (the user-facing configuration management interface) that you can access using SparkSession.md#conf[SparkSession].

 [source, scala]
 ----